arjan/cordova-videoplayback/README.md

 Native video playback cordova plugin
 ====================================

-This plugin plays videos which are hosted on external URL in your app.
+This plugin plays video files which are hosted on external URLs in your app.
 It does so by first (one-time) downloading the video to the device before starting the playback.
+The playback itself is done in the app itself, in a fullscreen window with media controls (play, pause).

 Installation
 ------------